kelly-championfx/academy/_posts/daily-report/en/2017-04-18-Aussie-Plunges-Pound-Gains.md

 At 13.15, we have US capacity utilisation rates and industrial production.

-### Trade Idea

-The USD/JPY is unchanged this morning after yesterday’s strong rebound.
-This could be an opportunity to re-load on bearish bets though.

 <p><img src="{{ "/assets/images/daily-report/18-apr-17.png" | relative_url }}" alt="{{ page.title }}" title="{{ page.title }}"></p>